 Big Changes in Creative Direction

-Web development projects are complex and strenuous.
+A complex web development project is strenuous.
 Changing course mid way can seem ludicrous.
 But, it’s not completely unheard of.
 Though rare, clients will want to switch strategies well after work has commenced.
 Despite significant progress, they want to implement a completely different design.
 Would your project be able to survive such a dramatic turn around?

 Proposing major changes can alter budgets and schedules alike.
 It can also affect team morale and be a mental strain.
 If you know where your priorities lie, you’ll still be able to get there, even if you end up taking a new path.
 A laser sharp focus on your ultimate goals can navigate any shifts in the plan.

 Unfortunately, you can never know exactly what your competition is thinking.
 But, it’s possible they’re planning something that will alter your web design.
 It could also affect your online marketing strategy.
 The actions of your competitors could come light well after work on your website has begun.
-Despite the direction you’re going in, their work could cause yours to change course.
+Despite the direction you’re going in, their work could cause yours to change course with your web development project.

 If that happens, there might be tough choices to make.
 How much stock do you put into what your competitors are doing?
 If you believe their plans will be a detriment to yours, how do you adjust?
 Some companies may choose to pick up the speed and be the first out the door with a new feature.
 Others might want to do the opposite of what their competitors are doing.
 As always, if you know your priorities, the path there will be clear, no matter what arises.